Browse our how-to videos and product demos at atmx.io/how-to-videos for a walkthrough of how you can navigate the Automox console.

 Go to Devices > Create Group

-Enter a Name for your new Group and assign devices to the group by clicking the plus sign in the Devices section.
+Enter a Group Name for your new group and click Create.
+In the Edit Group screen, click Assign Devices to assign devices to the group.
 You can accept all other defaults for your new group.
+Click Update Group to save your group settings.
 After you create more than one group, you can look at the options that help you identify groups for easier management.
 And, as you become more familiar with our product you can choose to customize your group settings.

 Want to Do More?
 Consider how you want to group and segment your devices for patching and endpoint hardening.
 You can create and assign policies to one group or multiple groups, and you also can choose to create sub-groups under a Parent Group for easier management.